programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

     output: true
 ```
 {% endraw %}
 Second, we'll need to create some new authors for our site.
-Just as with our blog posts, each author will live in its own file in its own folder.
+Just as with our blog posts in their \_posts folder, each author will live in its own file in its own folder.
 Let's make a new folder in the repository called "\_people".
-Inside the \_people folder, create two new files for the two authors on this lesson.
+Inside the \_people folder, create two new files for the two authors of this lesson.
 We'll title these files amanda-visconti.md and brandon-walsh.md.
 Next we'll add content to each.

 Inside amanda-visconti.md, add the following